German Mills

-German Mills is a community within the city of Markham in Ontario, Canada.
-The easternmost community in the historic town of Thornhill, German Mills was named for the early German settlers in the area.
+German Mills is a neighbourhood within the city of Markham in Ontario, Canada.
+The easternmost community of Markham's historic Thornhill district, German Mills was named for the early German settlers in the area.
+It is located along the Don Mills Road corridor north of Steeles Avenue (at a break in Leslie Street), bordering Toronto.

 History

 German Mills is closely associated with the founding of Toronto, then called "Muddy York", and with the early history of Markham, previously called "Mannheim" ("the home of man").

 German Mills was part of Lieutenant Governor John Graves Simcoe's plan to establish a bulwark against a possible American invasion.
 At the time, there was a critical need to find settlers for the province, while also building the capital of York and surrounding areas.
 Simcoe favored settlements where military township grants allowed soldiers to act as consumers for local markets and town centers.

 In 1793, German Mills was an agricultural settlement, supplying food for its citizens and the military when Toronto was little more than an outpost in the wilderness.

 When William Moll Berczy led a group of 64 families (182 people) to old York County in the summer of 1794, German Mills became the first significant industrial complex in Markham Township.
 Berczy was a multi-talented entrepreneur with leadership, architectural, engineering, and painting skills.
 His group consisted of bakers, blacksmiths, carpenters, shoemakers, weavers, a preacher, a schoolteacher, a brewer, a cartwright, a locksmith, a miller, a potter, a tanner, stonemasons, and farmers.
 At the time, both Toronto and Markham were surrounded by a thick, mature forest of pine, oak, maple, and butternut trees, which were ideal for lumber.

 In the fall of 1794, William Berczy hired men to erect a large house and a sawmill at what is now German Mills.
 To bring prosperity and new settlers, a warehouse for the Northwest Fur Trade Company was constructed at what later became Unionville, Ontario.
 It served as an intermediate stop for the northern fur trade route on the Nin (Rouge River).